DIY Options vs. Professional Services

 Cost

-Request quotes from multiple companies to compare services and prices.
-Most companies offer free consultations in which they'll review your outdoor space, offer recommendations, and go over project ideas.
-Your detailed quote should outline project costs such as materials and labor.
-You can use a quote to compare companies and sometimes negotiate a better deal.
+Request quotes from multiple companies to compare pricing and services.
+Most companies offer free consultations during which they'll review your outdoor space, offer recommendations, and discuss project ideas.
+A detailed quote will outline project costs such as materials and labor.
+You can use a quote to compare with other companies and sometimes negotiate a better price.

 Ready to Get a Quote on Your Lawn Care Project?